Kneckter/HAProxySetup/README.md

 Add a server block for HAProxy to pass data to RDM with the correct URI.
 I turned the logs off because they fill fast.
 If Nginx is on a different server than HAProxy, update the server_name address.
 If Nginx is on a different server than RDM, update the proxy_pass address.
+If this setup is a server with just haproxy and nginx file to update is /etc/nginx/sites-available/default
+      - If an existing nginx is being used adjust accordingly.
 ```
 server {
   listen 9002;